LikhithST/custom-go-faketime/README.md

 A TIME.NOW() THAT RESPECTS FAKETIME(1)
 ======================================

-On UNIX like operating systems there's a usefull utility (faketime(1)) that allows executing a program by faking it's clock time.
+On UNIX like operating systems there's a useful utility (faketime(1)) that allows executing a program by faking its clock time.

 This is done by replacing a C library function with LD_PRELOAD.
 Of course go doesn't use the c library so the program fails.

-This library implements a copy of "time.Time()" with the name "ftime.Time()".
-It works exactly the same way "time.Time()" does but uses the command "date" to get the date and time when the LD_PRELOAD environment variable is set.
+This library implements a copy of "time.Now()" with the name "ftime.Now()".
+It works exactly same way "time.Now()" does but uses the command "date" to get the date and time when the LD_PRELOAD environment variable is set.